List of record home attendances of Australian soccer clubs

-ANZ Stadium (now Accor Stadium), the temporary home of the Western Sydney Wanderers, holds the highest attendance at Australian club soccer match.
+ANZ Stadium (now Accor Stadium), the temporary home of the Western Sydney Wanderers, holds the highest attendance for an Australian club soccer match.

 This is a list of record home attendances of Australian soccer clubs.
 It lists the highest attendance of all current and past National Soccer League and A-League Men clubs for a competitive home match.

 The club with the highest home attendance of all Australian soccer clubs is the Western Sydney Wanderers, with 61,880 attendance at ANZ Stadium against rivals Sydney FC on 8 October 2016.
 Most domestic league Grand Finals have been played at grounds not designated as usual home ground for the club that hosts the Grand Final, the highest in that matter is for Perth Glory with 56,371 at Optus Stadium on 19 May 2019.

 List

-Records correct as of 12 November 2023.
-Italics denote attendance record set at ground not designated as usual home ground; Bold denote attendance record set at current ground.
+Records correct as of 24 September 2026.
+Italics denote attendance record set at ground not designated as usual home ground.